mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 What we don't specify is the strength of the connections between the different neurons.
 Each connection has a weight that's determined through learning.

 In order for the network to learn we need a set of example data to train our neural network.
-Each example consists of the input to our network and the output we're hoping for.
+Each example consists of the input to the network and the output we're hoping for.

 How well our network predicts the correct output for a given example depends on the weights it uses.
 During training we gradually adjust the weights in order to improve the network's accuracy.